Syrian civil war: Human rights violations and war crimes

 On 11 September 2019, the UN investigators said that air strikes conducted by the US-led coalition in Syria have killed or wounded several civilians, denoting that necessary precautions were not taken leading to potential war crimes.

-In late 2019, as the violence intensified in north-west Syria, thousands of women and children were reportedly kept under "inhumane conditions" in a remote camp, said UN-appointed investigators.
+In late 2019, as the violence intensified in northwest Syria, thousands of women and children were reportedly kept under "inhumane conditions" in a remote camp, said UN-appointed investigators.
 In October 2019, Amnesty International stated that it had gathered evidence of war crimes and other violations committed by Turkish and Turkey-backed Syrian forces who are said to "have displayed a shameful disregard for civilian life, carrying out serious violations and war crimes, including summary killings and unlawful attacks that have killed and injured civilians".

-According to a 2020 report by U.N.-backed investigators into the Syrian civil war, young girls aged nine and above have been raped and inveigled into sexual slavery, while boys have been put through torture and forcefully trained to execute killings in public.
+According to a 2020 report by UN-backed investigators into the Syrian civil war, young girls aged nine and above have been raped and inveigled into sexual slavery, while boys have been put through torture and forcefully trained to execute killings in public.
 Children have been attacked by sharpshooters and lured to be bargaining chips for ransoms.

 On 6 April 2020, the United Nations published its investigation into the attacks on humanitarian sites in Syria.
-The council in its reports said, it had examined 6 sites of attacks and concluded that the airstrikes had been carried out by the "Government of Syria and/or its allies."
+In its reports, the UN said it had examined six sites of attacks and concluded that the airstrikes had been carried out by the "Government of Syria and/or its allies."
 However, the report was criticized for being partial towards Russia and not naming it, despite proper evidence.
-"The refusal to explicitly name Russia as a responsible party working alongside the Syrian government … is deeply disappointing," the HRW quoted.
+"The refusal to explicitly name Russia as a responsible party working alongside the Syrian government ... is deeply disappointing", the HRW quoted.

-On 27 April 2020, the Syrian Network for Human Rights reported continuation of multiple crimes in the month of March and April in Syria.
-The rights organization billed that Syrian regime decimated 44 civilians, including six children, during the unprecedented times of COVID-19.
-It also said, Syrian forces held captive 156 people, while committing a minimum of four attacks on vital civilian facilities.
-The report further recommended that the UN impose sanctions on the Bashar al-Assad regime, if it continues to commit human rights violation.
+On 27 April 2020, the Syrian Network for Human Rights reported the continuation of multiple crimes in the month of March and April in Syria.
+The rights organization claimed that the Syrian regime killed 44 civilians, including six children, during the COVID-19 pandemic.
+It also said that Syrian forces held 156 people captive while committing at least of four attacks on vital civilian facilities.
+The report further recommended that the UN impose sanctions on the Bashar al-Assad regime if it continues to commit human rights violations.

 On 8 May 2020, the UN High Commissioner for Human Rights Michelle Bachelet, raised serious concern that rebel groups, including ISIL terrorist fighters, may be using the COVID-19 pandemic as "an opportunity to re-group and inflict violence in the country".